berkmancenter/amber_wordpress/readme.txt

 4. Ensure the content to which you link never vanishes down the memory hole.

 == Changelog ==

+= Version 1.4.2 =
+*Release date: March 14, 2016*

+* Do not call third-party service to identify user's location if location-specific features are not enabled
+* If a URL cannot be preserved, display the reason why on the Amber Dashboard
+* Increase default limit on snapshot sizes from 1MB to 5MB
+* Properly annotate links that have additional attributes
+* Display warning if cURL is not installed (credit: [webster](https://github.com/webster))

 = Version 1.4.1 =
 Fixed an issue with displaying saved pages to viewers.
 All users should upgrade Amber to v1.4.1